 When you contact the council a member of the team will discuss the case with you and what we can do to help.
 We offer a confidential service and do not say who has made the complaint.
 A letter will then be sent to the noise maker advising them of the complaint and ask them to take action to reduce the noise.
 In most cases this can resolve the situation.

 You will be asked to complete diary sheets detailing the times, date and duration of the noise.
-This is important because it shows the noise can be heard and that it is a significant noise problem affecting the use and enjoyment of a property.
+This is important because it shows the noise can be heard and that it is a significant noise problem affecting the use and enjoyment of your property.
 Please keep in touch with the team and update us on the situation.
-We are unable to keep sending out repeat letters and so it’s essential that you return your diaries for the case to be progressed.
+We are unable to keep sending out repeat letters and so it's essential that you return your diaries for the case to be progressed.

 Noise nuisance can happen at any time of day or night and you can use the Noise App to help submit samples of the noise directly to us.
 We then use this information and your diary sheets to quickly decide on the next course of action.